Top tips for creating award-winning images for your british hairdressing awards entry

 Darren Ambrose, Previous British Hairdresser of the Year

-For more information on the British Hairdressing Awards click here
+For more tips on choosing your best shot for the British Hairdressing Awards click here.

 - Do something that represents you as an artist

 - Break the rules and try something new

 - Work with a team that you like and that are all good at what they do, so they bring something unique to the shoot

 - Have the vision of the image in your head and make sure the first shot represents that, so you set a vibe for the collection

 - Do your homework before the shoot and don’t leave anything to chance